Homemade Chocolate Spread

 Pinterest Hidden Image

-This homemade chocolate spread is like your very own homemade Nutella.
+This Homemade Chocolate Spread is like your very own homemade Nutella.
 It’s delicious and so versatile it can be used on anything from toast, to tarts, to cakes, or even spread over pancakes.
 Dipping strawberries straight into the jar is also an option!

 A jar of homemade chocolate spread is sitting on a grey table and being held by a white hand with orange nail polish.
 A plate with a piece of toast and the chocolate spread is sitting in the background.Pin